rlnq/homework10/README.md

 * connect our container to private network:
 > `docker network connect private pub-app`

-* connect to our container with private network:
-> `docker exec -it priv-app sh`

-## We will see next docker network configurations:
+## We will see the following configurations of Docker networks:

 #### Public network